-When we are entirely engaged in an activity, there is no concern for failure.
+When we are entirely engaged in an activity, we have no concern for failure.
 It is complete confidence in ourselves.
 The idea of failure doesn’t even come into play which contrasts with arrogance–a disguised fear of failure.

 7. Lack of Distraction

 Enjoyment in a flow experience comes about as a result of intense concentration on the present.
 There is no room for idle thoughts about the weather or relationships, for example.

 Csikszentmihalyi’s participants report that time seems to become distorted in the flow state.
 It slows down, speeds up, or stops completely.
 It doesn’t pass as it usually does in the surface level world of ordinary life.

 Lastly, and perhaps most significantly, an essential aspect of peak experience, is the engagement in the task for its own sake.
 The experience becomes an end in itself and all thought of success or failure disappears.

 “An autotelic experience is very different from the feelings we typically have in the course of life.
 So much of what we ordinarily do has no value in itself, and we do it only because we have to do it, or because we expect some future benefit from it”Mihaly Csikszentmihalyi

 We derive “auto-telic” from the Greek word autos meaning self, and telic indicating purpose, from the Greek telikos “final,” from telos “end goal” or “result”.
 We use the term to explain the nature of consciousness in individuals who engage in complex work for its inherent enjoyment even when the activity is potentially threatening.